 If you are more than 10 minutes late you will receive a cut.
-Lab for this class starts at 7:30 AM.
-At this time traffic can be heavy; this is not a valid excuse for tardiness.
-We will sometimes take a short break during double block; students will be marked tardy if they do not return to class by the designated time.
 If you have a written excuse for being late, take it to the office before coming to class.
 If you are late without a written excuse, come directly to class.

-MISSING CLASS: If a student misses class for any reason, he/she must take the initiative to ask a classmate for class notes, announcements, and make up missed work.
+MISSING CLASS: If a student misses class for any reason, they must take the initiative to ask a classmate for class notes, announcements, and make up missed work.

 You will be handling hazardous chemicals in this class, so it is imperative that the class environment remains calm and quiet.
 No running, sitting on lab benches, or roughhousing of any kind.
 Safety glasses must be worn at all times during lab.
 There will be no food, drink, or gum in lab.